Ericsson/codechecker/docs/analyzer/user_guide.md

   '-e Wliteral-conversion', '-d Wno-literal-conversion').
 By default '-Wall' and '-Wextra' warnings are enabled.
 For more information see: https://clang.llvm.org/docs/DiagnosticsReference.html.
+  Sometimes GCC is more permissive than Clang, so it is possible that a specific construction doesn't compile with Clang but compiles with GCC.
+These compiler errors are also collected as CodeChecker reports as 'clang-diagnostic-error'.
+  Note that compiler errors and warnings are captured by CodeChecker only if it was emitted by clang-tidy.

   -e checker/group/profile, --enable checker/group/profile
                         Set a checker (or checker group) to BE USED in the